DIGITCONTENT PROJECT- MCJSUPPORT ORG POST-COVID-19 EDUCATION RESPONSE

 The most significant challenge to startups is a lack of funding.
 Though the number of businesses is increasing, the amount of financing for these companies has remained largely stagnant.
 Reports show that a staggering percentage of small businesses are largely underfunded; however, a deeper analysis reveals that the overwhelming majority do not have viable Identity or brand.
 Consequently, banks are reluctant to grant loans to small businesses.

-As part of our objectives, is to help startup businesses with Information Technology problems to discourage the issue of illegal migration to Europe, and promote the idea that going to Europe does not guarantee success.
+As part of our objectives, it is to help startup businesses with Information Technology problems to discourage the issue of illegal migration to Europe and promote the idea that going to Europe does not guarantee success.
+Since its inception,

 To supplement government efforts create an enabling environment for startups.